gitlabhq/gitlab-recipes/install/centos/README.md

 ### Configure the default editor

+During this installation some files will need to be edited manually.
 You can choose between editors such as nano, vi, vim, etc.

 In this case we will use vim as the default editor for consistency.
+If you are familiar with vim set it as default editor with the commands below.

+    # Install vim and set as default editor
+    yum -y install vim-enhanced
     ln -s /usr/bin/vim /usr/bin/editor

 To remove this alias in the future:

     rm -i /usr/bin/editor

-### Install Git from Source (optional)
+### Install Git from Source

-Make sure Git is version 1.7.10 or higher, for example 1.7.12 or 1.8.4
+Make sure Git is version 2.7.4 or higher

     git --version